 |SL = Tychem 4000|

 |TK = Tychem 10000|

 |RF = Tychem 10000 FR|

 |Nitric acid (50%)||7697-37-2||Liquid||>480|

+Call 911 or emergency medical service.
 Ensure that medical personnel are aware of the material(s) involved and take precautions to protect themselves.
-Move victim to fresh air.
-Call 911 or emergency medical service.
+Move victim to fresh air if it can be done safely.
 Give artificial respiration if victim is not breathing.
-Do not use mouth-to-mouth method if victim ingested or inhaled the substance; give artificial respiration with the aid of a pocket mask equipped with a one-way valve or other proper respiratory medical device.
+Do not perform mouth-to-mouth resuscitation if victim ingested or inhaled the substance; wash face and mouth before giving artificial respiration.
+Use a pocket mask equipped with a one-way valve or other proper respiratory medical device.
 Administer oxygen if breathing is difficult.
 Remove and isolate contaminated clothing and shoes.
 In case of contact with substance, immediately flush skin or eyes with running water for at least 20 minutes.
-In case of contact with Hydrofluoric acid (UN1790), flush with large amounts of water.
-For skin contact, if calcium gluconate gel is available, rinse 5 minutes, then apply gel.
+In case of skin contact with Hydrofluoric acid (UN1790), if calcium gluconate gel is available, rinse 5 minutes, then apply gel.
 Otherwise, continue rinsing until medical treatment is available.
-For eyes, flush with water or a saline solution for 15 minutes.
 For minor skin contact, avoid spreading material on unaffected skin.
 Keep victim calm and warm.
 Effects of exposure (inhalation, ingestion or skin contact) to substance may be delayed.
-(ERG, 2016)
+(ERG, 2020)

 AEGLs (Acute Exposure Guideline Levels)

 |60 minutes||0.16 ppm||24 ppm||92 ppm|